 Peggy Flood has a BA in Mathematics from Assumption College and a MA in Mathematics from Montclair St. University.
-She was employed by AT&T and Bell Laboratories for 12 years and has been teaching Mathematics at Norwalk Community College in CT for the past 11 years.
+She was employed by New England Telephone, AT&T and Bell Laboratories for 12 years.
+Peggy began her teaching career at Passaic County Community College and has been teaching at Norwalk Community College for the past 15 years.
 Peggy is a marathon runner and mother of 5 children.

 Lance Hemlow has been teaching at Raritan Valley Community College, Somerville, NJ, since 1993, where he is a tenured, assistant professor.
 He teaches all courses from developmental through Calculus and Statistics.
 He also teaches online for many of the courses.
 Lance has a BA in pure math from SUNY Albany and 3 masters degrees: One in pure math (MA) from Western Connecticut State University; one in Mathematics Education (EdM) from Rutgers; and one (EdS) is a Specialist in Education, also from Rutgers.
 He has taught for the Summer Institute for Gifted Children at Vassar College, Poughkeepsie, NY, and also has taught in a men's, women's and youthful offenders, prison.
 He has published a few articles in the College Mathematics Journal and The Journal for Two Year Colleges.
 He has a private tutoring business, as well.
 His interests include volunteer work, playing guitar, chess and going to NYC.
 He is a new student in the EdD program and is very happy to be a part of it.